cratekube/cratekube.github.io/technology.md

 # Technology

-CrateKube runs on powerful technology, providing the robust functionality of containers without the pain of managing the underlying tech.
+Leverage the cutting edge technology that powers CrateKube to enjoy robust functionality of containers without the pain of managing the underlying tech.

 ## Docker

-[Docker](https://www.docker.com/) provides the heart of containers in CrateKube, simplifying the workflow of building and running containers.
+Simplify the workflow of building and deploying container applictions through [Docker](https://www.docker.com/).

 ## Kubernetes